Ra Mi-ran: Beginning

-Breaktrough
+Breakthrough

 Following her debut, Ra appeared in over 40 films, mostly in minor roles, including The Host, Miss Crush, and Hello Ghost.
 However, she didn't gain widespread acclaim or public recognition until her role in Jeon Kyu-hwan's independent film Dancing Queen (2012).
 In this film, she portrayed Myeong-ae, a North Korean defector who is Uhm Jung-hwa's character's best friend and hairdresser.
 Ra's performance was praised, with Variety calling it "a standout."
 Ra received further recognition for her acting when she won the Directors Guild of Korea Award - Best Actress at the 15th Busan International Film Festival.
 Since then, she has been able to secure roles without auditioning.

 In 2013, Ra's career began to thrive.
 She appeared as a supporting actress in The Spy: Undercover Operation, where Pierce Conran noted her performance was "at ease with the throwaway banter and physical humor."
 She also made a cameo appearance in the film Deed.
 Her television work includes roles in Jang Ok-jung, Living by Love, Rude Miss Young-ae, The Suspicious Housekeeper, and The Eldest.
 Most notably, she took on a significant role in Lee Joon-ik's film Hope (2013).
 This film, which tells the story of So-won, a child who is a victim of sexual assault, was seen by 3 million viewers.
 For her portrayal of Young-seok's mother, So-won's neighbor, Ra brought warmth, laughter, and emotion to the character, earning her the Best Supporting Actress award at the 34th Blue Dragon Film Awards.

 In 2014, Ra participated in the "Female Soldier Special" of MBC's Real Men.
 The show was a domestic success, achieving over a 20% viewership rating.
 Despite only being in the military for "3 nights and 4 days," Ra described the experience as feeling like "4 years," enduring bruises, fatigue, and sleep deprivation.
 Her hard work paid off as she gained wider public recognition, and received praise for her "military physique."
 That same year, Ra portrayed the role of the main character Deok-su's (Hwang Jung-min) aunt in the film Ode to My Father, which surpassed 10 million viewers.
 She earned three nominations for best supporting actress for the role at the Blue Dragon Film Awards, Grand Bell Awards, and Max Movie Awards.